 Cornish Images and the Galleries that follow it, are dedicated to other places I have been in Cornwall with the cameras.
 Apart from Mining there are many other photogenic places to see.

 The first images on this page are of St Peter’s Church near Chiverton Cross.
 The church was built in 1861 by William White, the original tower was removed in 1898, the current tower was built in 1928.
 So, the church finally closed in 2008 when building works in the region of £800,000 were required, the last service was on Christmas Eve 2006.

 It’s a shame this was a lovely building and deserves better, the images here were probably taken in September 2011.

-Cornish Images 1 – Firstly, an image of St Peter’s Church tower.
+Cornish Images 1 – Firstly, an image of St Peter’s Church tower, sadly surrounded by security fencing.

 Cornish Images 3 – The blocked up side entrance to the church, I would have so loved to see the inside.

 Cornish Images 4 – This lantern on one of the walls caught my eye, makes a good image.

 Cornish Images 5 – Along the coast from St Agnes is Chapel Porth.
-When the tide is out it’s possible to walk along the base of the cliffs.
+When the tide is out it’s possible to walk along the base of the cliffs, due to the danger always check the tide times.

 Cornish Images 6 – An image looking back towards Portreath on the Cornish Coast Path.